lenelise/django/mysecondproject/README.md

 - Need logout fucntionality for non-admin users (/logout).
 Right now they have no way of logging out :white_check_mark:
 - staff user with the right permission can see all expenses and delete them
 - make it so that the owner of the expense is automatically set to the same user who posts it

+## Chatgpt's suggestions for things to implement:
+1. Async tasks with Celery
+2. advances authentication with JWT
+3. Database optimization and indexing:
+    - note to self: change to postgreSQL?
+4. API rate limiting and throttling
+5. implement caching strategies for data intenstive/read heavy operations
+5. docker and containarization
+6. deploy to prod